Cookie policy

 Persistent cookies are stored on your device in between browser sessions.
 This allows your preferences or actions across the site (or across different websites) to be remembered.
 These cookies are set for a specified amount of time and are removed once they have ‘expired’.

-Strictly necessary cookies are necessary to either make our website function correctly or for providing any services you’ve requested.
+Strictly necessary, or essential cookies are necessary to either make our website function correctly or for providing services you’ve requested.
 These cookies may have the following functions:

 • To ‘remember’ any goods that you have added to your shopping basket